Ricky-Sama/Progressive-Web-Application-Text-Editor/README.md

 * [License](#license)

 ## Usage
-Clone the repository then run "npm run start" in the terminal.
+Clone the repository, install the necessary dependencies (npm i webpack-cli), then run "npm run start" in the terminal.
 The application should open up in your browser.
 Enjoy!

 ## Mock-Up